Moventes/modelata-angular-fire/README.md

 ```

 ### AUTOMATIQUE VALUE
-modelata-angular-fire set some an all models.
+modelata-angular-fire set some attribute an all models.

 - _id : document id.
 - _collectionPath : document path.